h-tye/Harry-Y-Spitter-Genetic/README.md

 1. As explained above, run_simulation is called first to generate the first generation of sims as well as a lsf.slurm and sbatch.lsf file.
 2. The project is then submitted to CRC via the lsf.slurm file
 3. The slurm file then uses Lumerical MODE to carry out the sbatch.lsf script
-4. The sbacth script then loops through all of the lsf simulation scripts, creates a corresponding slurm file for the individual sim as well as a data proccessing lsf script.
+4. The sbatch script then loops through all of the lsf simulation scripts, creates a corresponding slurm file for the individual sim as well as a data proccessing lsf script.
 5. The sbatch script then generates an lms file of our sim.
 This is neccessary as Lumerical VarFDTD can only recieve lms files.
 6. The slurm file for each sim will then run this lms file as well as the data processing script so that the sim is run and data is stored.
 7. All of the individual slurm files are grouped together into "run_individual_sims.sh" which will submit each of the individual slurm files to CRC.
 8. At this point in the main lsf.slurm file, we call the function "run_on_exit()" which executes run_indivudal_sims.sh to begin simulating all of the individual sims.
 9. We then wait for all of the neccessary files to be completed.
 A sim will be marked as completed when it generates a file ending with ".completed.txt".
 T
-10. his is to indicate that the sim has successfully run and stored all neccessary data.
+10. This is to indicate that the sim has successfully run and stored all neccessary data.
 Once the appropriate amount of completed files are genereated, the lsf.slurm file then carries out genetic_alg.py.
 11. Genetic_alg.py will create the next generation and its corresponding lsf.slurm file.
 12. Then from our original lsf.slurm file, we submit the next generations lsf.slurm file to kickstart the next generation.

+# Expanded Use
+This section will go over a start to finish process on how to expand this genetic algorithm to run different types of simulations.
+This will be a general outline, so for a more detailed breakdown on how the code actually works see the following sections: "Genetic Algorithm", "Code Base Breakdown", and "Technical Pipeline".

+1. **Set Up** : Assuming you have just cloned this repo, here are the first couple steps to ensure you have the proper environment

+   a.
+First, ensure that you have installed the following python libraries: hashlib, pathlib, sys, numpy, and pandas.
+This can be done by running "pip install (library)".
+Additionally, you will need access to CRC/Lumerical to run these simulations.
+Click here to see how to get access to CRC: https://crc.pitt.edu/requesting-new-account/requesting-new-account/requesting-new-account

+   b.
+The next step is to get familiar with how the code base currently works as it will be difficult to adapt it for your own project if you don't understand how it works in its current state.
+You can read the other sections in this repo or you can skim through the code; regardless the most important files to read through are: "run_simulation.py", "genetic_alg.py", "sbatch.lsf" and "lsf.slurm".

+   c.
+It may help to run the project as is first to ensure you are set up properly.
+See the "Use" section to do so.

+2. **Beginning Alterations** : Once you are confident everything is set up correctly, you can begin to make changes in "run_simulation.py"

+   a.
+The first file to take a look at is "run_simulation.py".
+Despite its name, this file does not actually "run" anything.
+This is the file that purely generates the first generation of sims and supplementary files.

+   b.
+In "run_simulation", you will need to alter the Setup Script(lines 31 - 226).
+Setup script is a template for the lumerical simulation you are running.
+In its current state, it runs a VarFDTD simulation for our 20x20 configuration.
+Since this is purely a template, some aspects of Setup Script should be subject to change for different sims.
+For example, since this project runs different kinds of configurations, you will see on line 138 that "hole_array = {configuration}" where {configuration} is a placeholder that gets replaced.
+Thus for your project, fill in placeholders for whatever aspects you want to change.
+Everything else will remain constant for every sim.

+   c.
+Next you can get rid of the format_matrix_string function as it is really only specific to this project.

+   d.
+The next step will be highly variant depending on your simulation.
+Currently, line 324 defines a starting position for our variable element(in this case, a 20x20 configuration).
+Thus you will have to choose some intial condition or setup for the aspect/s you wish to mutate.

+   e.
+Again, this step will also be highly dependent on your sim.
+At the moment, the project will make some change(mutation) to the intial condition and then will replace the placeholders in Setup Script to hold this value.
+We then create an lsf file based off this now "filled in" template.
+This process is repeated 50 times so that 50 simulation files are created.
+For your project, how you alter the setup script is up to you, but it is crucial for you to replace the placeholders and create the script.

+   f.
+The rest of the script is focused on file handling and creation of supplementary files needed to run the sim.
+For now, don't make any more alterations.

+3.